Skip to main content

 Video Overview

-Thanks to Max LVL EDC for this video covering 4 items reviewing watch options for everyday wear.
-Max LVL EDC consistently delivers hands-on, practical coverage of everyday carry gear — the kind of channel that focuses on how things actually perform rather than spec-sheet talking points.
+Thanks to HICONSUMPTION for this video covering 11 items with a focus on blades and cutting tools.
+HICONSUMPTION consistently delivers hands-on, practical coverage of everyday carry gear — the kind of channel that focuses on how things actually perform rather than spec-sheet talking points.
 Whether you’re building your first kit or refining a carry you’ve had for years, the gear in this video is worth knowing about.

 Items and/or Gear Mentioned in the Video

-The Other changes and the Why this is important are the standout picks from this lineup.
+The Victorinox Evoke BS Alox and the Unimatic Modello Quattro U4-BLB are the standout picks from this lineup.
 Both are solid choices with accessible Amazon pricing — click through the links above to check availability and current deals.

 Editor’s Insight